Adamsonoladipupo/fisslink/README.md

 ---

-## 🚀 Overview
+## Overview

 fisslink is a full-stack web application that allows users to shorten long URLs into compact, shareable links.

-The name is inspired by *fission* — the idea of splitting something large into smaller parts, just like long URLs are converted into short links.
+The name is inspired by *fission* — the idea of splitting something large into smaller parts (Physics), just like long URLs are converted into short links.

 ---

-## 🎯 Features
+## eatures

 - 🔗 Shorten long URLs into unique short links
 - ⚡ Fast redirection to original URLs